 2010 – 2014

-A decade later, MSN decided on another redesign, recognized as one of the worst (according to Brand New).
-The portal started implementing the new logo on December 29, 2009, and completed the process in March 2010, although the website was originally scheduled to be redesigned in autumn 2009.
+A decade later, MSN decided on another redesign, which was recognized as one of the worst (according to Brand New).
+The portal began implementing the new logo on December 29, 2009, and completed the process in March 2010, although the website was originally scheduled for a redesign in autumn 2009.
 As a result of the changes, the butterfly has become much simpler.
-Both wings on the left side were scaled down and repainted orange with a gradient, while blue and green were used for the right side.
-The difference in size was supposed to reflect the tilted flight of the butterfly.
+Both wings on the left side were scaled down and repainted in a gradient orange, while blue and green were used on the right side.
+The difference in size was supposed to reflect the butterfly’s tilted flight.

 The designers changed the font, making the letters straight, thin, and light gray.
-It was similar to Artegra Sans Extended Regular by Artegra or Chinger Regular by Bud White, with the tops of the vertical strokes at “m” and “n” cut off.
+It was similar to Artegra Sans Extended Regular by Artegra or Chinger Regular by Bud White, except that the tops of the vertical strokes in “m” and “n” were cut off.

 The 2014 MSN logo was significantly simplified compared to previous versions.
 The most distinctive feature of the new design is the black butterfly, now positioned in the upper left corner.
-This symbolism emphasizes a sense of lightness and connection to the internet and technology, as butterflies are often associated with movement and freedom.
+This symbolism emphasizes lightness and a connection to the internet and technology, as butterflies are often associated with movement and freedom.

 The shape of the wings has changed slightly, with one wing now having a sharp angle, giving the emblem a modern, even technological appearance.
-The butterfly’s black color adds a sense of seriousness while also making it neutral and versatile.
-Here, black symbolizes professionalism and stability, crucial for a brand that delivers news and services.
+The butterfly’s black color adds a sense of seriousness, making it neutral and versatile.
+Here, black symbolizes professionalism and stability, which is crucial for a brand that delivers news and services.

 Along with the butterfly, the “MSN” text is now black.
 The font used is Segoe UI, a typeface associated with Microsoft, which owns MSN.
 With its smooth and clean lines, this font conveys modernity and accessibility.
 It’s the same font used in other Microsoft products, adding consistency and reinforcing the connection with the parent company.